ctargon/TSPG/README.md

     --target_class "class-00,class-01"
 ```

 The Nextflow pipeline makes it easy to run TSPG multiple times on the same data with different target classes.
-However, the pipeline does not currently support input files in numpy format, and the `-resume` option may not work correctly due to how TensorFlow models are saved.
+However, the pipeline does not currently support input files in numpy format.

 ## Usage